iifl-logo

 The Company has zero tolerance towards any form of sexual harassment and has adopted a Policy on Prevention, Prohibition and Redressal of Sexual Harassment at the Workplace, in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the applicable rules.

-The Company always endeavors to create and provide an environment to its employees and external individuals engaged with the Company that is free from discrimination and harassment including sexual harassment.
-The Company has in place a robust policy on prevention of sexual harassment at workplace.
-The policy aims at prevention of harassment of employees as well as contractors and lays down the guidelines for identification, reporting and prevention of sexual harassment.
-During the financial year 2024-25, the Company received no complaints related to sexual harassment at any of its locations.
+The Company continues to strive to provide an environment for its employees and external persons engaged with the Company that is free from discrimination and harassment, including sexual harassment.
+The Companys policy sets out the guidelines for prevention, reporting and redressal of sexual harassment.
+During the financial year 2025-26, the Company received no complaints related to sexual harassment at any of its locations.

 INSIDER TRADING REGULATIONS